cybersteam/daowiz_main/payments_artbyers.md

                           padding: 20px;
                           width: 80vw;
                           height: 200px;">
-Art Gallery - Originals etc.</a>
+View Gallery</a>
 <br>
 <br>
-<p>Im working on the following sections of the website which will be launching soon.
+<p>Im also working on the following sections of my app which will be launching soon.
 Stay tuned for the launch prizes, first finders are keepers!
 </p>
 <div class="mylist">
   <ul>